infobyte/faraday_agent_dispatcher/CHANGELOG/current/fixes_for_bandit.md

-Add a fix for bandit vuln
+Add a fixes for bandit vuln:
+- Now defusedxml.defuse_stdlib() if the executer use xml
+- Replace assert return code with a if
+- Remove default x_token in nessus executor